maskiran/react-antd-object-table/README.md

 ## Disable copy icon for a specific value

-Disable copy icon for the whole table, but display only for a specific value
+Enable copy icon for the whole table, but disable only for a specific value
 ```
 <ObjectTable data={[
     {label: 'First Name', value: dataObject.firstName},